apache/guacamole-manual/src/serial-console-configuration.md

   [](serial-allowed-devices) above — add the user to `dialout`/`uucp` and restart guacd.

+Blank terminal, and guacd logs `Unable to get font "monospace"` : The guacd host has no usable font installed, so the terminal emulator cannot render any output.
+Install `fontconfig` and a monospace font on the guacd host — for example `dejavu-fonts` (or `fonts-dejavu-core` on Debian/Ubuntu) — then reconnect.
+See [](serial-display-settings) for the `font-name` parameter and how fonts are resolved on the server.

 Garbage / mojibake output
 : The configured serial line settings don't match the device.
 This is almost always a baud rate mismatch — 9600 and 115200 are the two most